blumixid/docs/README.md

 Additional accessibility *might* be needed as content is migrated to Markdown.
 And, as a result, updates to the parser and/or to the markup recommendations *might* be required.

 ### Additional functionality
- * Copy of non-.md files: Copies (doesn't process) image files (.bmp, .jpg, .png, .gif, .SVG) and other file extensions like .html, .pdf, .json, .js
+ * Copy of non-.md files: Copies (doesn't process) image files (.bmp, .jpg, .png, .gif, .SVG)
  * Recurse sub-directories: Processes all directories in the specified source directory
  * Overwrite: Addition of an overwrite flag to replace previous output